The Secretary of State was asked—

-It seems to me that the comments relating to UKIM are divided into politicians who are anxious to protect their cosy clique in Cardiff, and business, employers and the public in Wales, who recognise that this is an important part of the next stage of our economic recovery.
+It seems to me that those commenting on UKIM are divided into politicians who are anxious to protect their cosy clique in Cardiff, and business, employers and the public in Wales, who recognise that this is an important part of the next stage of our economic recovery.

 My hon.
 Friend raises an interesting point.
 There have been numerous engagements in person with the Business Secretary and others, and online engagements, and I can safely assure the House that those who have responded have not expressed any great concerns about UKIM.
-In fact, they see it as a perfectly natural successor to the existing status quo.
-They want us to proceed with it, they consider it to be fair, and more importantly they think that jobs depend on it.
+In fact, they see it as a perfectly natural successor to the status quo.
+They want us to proceed with it, they consider it to be fair, and, more important, they think that jobs depend on it.

 Ministers seem to be in a state of denial about what this internal market Bill actually says.
 It is quite clear that it will give the power to the UK Government to make spending decisions in Wales on matters that are devolved to the Welsh Parliament.
 Can the Secretary of State tell the House how on earth that respects the devolution settlement?

-That is a wholly appropriate question, because it enables me to say that sometimes when we talk about the strength of the Union, we limit ourselves to talk simply about economy activity, but my hon.
+That is a wholly appropriate question because it enables me to say that sometimes when we talk about the strength of the Union, we limit ourselves to talking simply about economic activity, but my hon.
 Friend is right to point out that the Union is magical for a whole lot of other reasons too.
 The cultural and social elements he describes sum up why the Union is important.
 Some of the legislation and ideas we are talking about will enhance and encourage that over the coming years.